Religion and Spirituality

 The Chaplaincy Department has a number of spaces on campus for worship, meditation and reflection.

-Restrictions of use for all chaplaincy areas:
+Guidelines for using all chaplaincy areas:

 - Regular organised student groups wishing to use the chaplaincy spaces must be registered with the Students Union as a society and conform to the Students' Union code of practice.